LukeNisbet/Spendy_Assignment/README.md

 # Spendy_Assignment
 Assignment to investigate and set credit limit policy for a buy now pay later product.
+The brief for the assignment is in the PDF.

-This work was carried out in Anaconda Jupyter Lab the eneviroment detail are stored in the yml file for future compatability.
+This work was carried out in Anaconda Jupyter Lab the environment details are stored in the yml file for future compatibility.